Today's Friday • 10 mins read

 While in prison, he was in solitary confinement.
 That meant spending 22 hours each day in a small cell all by himself.

 Then one day, he came to know about mindfulness and started to learn and practice it.
 But he did not realize this was going to change his life inside out.
-It was through the mindfulness practice he learned we could create our happiness anywhere.
+It was through the mindfulness practice that he learned we could create our happiness anywhere.

-Check his page to see he is now an international keynote speaker and a corporate leadership trainer.
+He is now an international keynote speaker and a corporate leadership trainer.

 In The Mindfulness Edge, he teams with neuroscientist Tim Gard, Ph.D., to offer step-by-step, practical guidance for seamless integration of mindfulness into your daily life as a leader.
+It tells you how a subtle inner shift can turn everyday acts into opportunities for making you a better leader.

 Tenney and Gard tackle mindfulness both as practice and as science in their book.
-They explain how our thoughts outside of the present can negatively impact our ability to make the best decisions.
+They explain how our thoughts outside the present can negatively impact our ability to make the best decisions.

 They bring up lots of neurological details on exactly how the brain works in our decision-making process.
 They back up with excellent research data on how mindfulness can alter those neurological processes.